-Stephen provides timely, practical advice to clients operating digital platforms and brick-and-mortar businesses.
-His counsel covers a broad landscape including: broadcast compliance, digital marketing, brand promotion, data privacy, website fundamentals, and the developing area of UAS (drones).
+Stephen provides timely, practical advice to clients operating broadcast stations, digital platforms, and brick-and-mortar businesses.
+His counsel covers a broad landscape including: broadcast compliance, traditional and digital marketing and advertising, and brand promotion.

-Presenter, UAV/Drone Education Forum, North Carolina League of Municipalities, November 16, 2016, Raleigh, NC
+Presenter, UAV/Drone Education Forum, North Carolina League of Municipalities, Raleigh, NC, November 16, 2016

-Panelist, Regulatory Update Panel, Ohio Broadcast Engineering Conference, September 23, 2015, Columbus, OH
+Panelist, Regulatory Update Panel, Ohio Broadcast Engineering Conference, Columbus, OH, September 23, 2015

 Presenter, “UAS in the USA (and NC): Drone Law Developments,” 2015 Festival of Legal Learning, February 14, 2015

 Presenter, Ohio Association of Broadcasters Webinar, “Developments in Digital Advertising, Marketing, and Social Media: Where Does Your Station Stand?”, October 8, 2014

 Panelist, Broadcast Education Association District 2 Conference, Boone, NC “UAS in the USA: The Regulatory Climate’s Commercial Freeze”, September 26, 2014